zupzup/blog/eth-prepaid-transaction/post.md

 }
 ```

 In this case, we use a hardcoded private key, which will also be supplied to testrpc to create an account.
-Then this key is converted to an `ECDS` and a `Transactor` is created, which is needed for doing transactions.
+Then this key is converted to an `ECDSA Private Key` and a `Transactor` is created, which is needed for doing transactions.

 We also use `Dial` to open a connection to the local `testrpc` instance.
 With the blockchain connection and credentials up and running, let's deploy the contract: